isarei/InterpretNWP/README.md

 ### Computations

 #### EstimateFunctionalParallel.R
-Goes through all the files applying the functions EstimateQuantiles and EstimateExpectiles to each file.
+Goes through all the data files applying the functions EstimateQuantiles and EstimateExpectiles to each file.

 #### EstimateQuantiles.R / EstimateExpectiles.R
 Given a file name of an .Rdata file as described above, these functions apply the function EstimateFunction from the package PointFore to that file and save the output in a new .Rdata file.